-It forms clumps so ideal to divide in the Spring
+Wood cranesbill forms clumps over time so it is ideal to divide in the Spring

 The purple flowers are perfect for pollinators, especially bees.